-Well it’s all about getting that ink deep enough that it won’t get washed away but not too deep so it’s still visible — right next to your skin’s pain receptors.
-Given that most modern tattoo artists do this by using mechanical tools that push a needle into the skin from 80 to 150 times a second it’s easy to see why tattooing gets its reputation for pain.
-But even so humans have endured excruciating pain throughout history to adorn their bodies with ink.
+Well, it’s all about getting that ink deep enough that it won’t get washed away but not too deep, so it remains visible — ideally, right next to your skin’s pain receptors.
+Given that most modern tattoo artists do this with mechanical tools which push a needle into the skin from 80 to 150 times a second, it’s easy to see why tattooing gets its reputation for pain.
+But even so, people have endured excruciating pain throughout history to adorn their bodies with ink.
 So why do we do it?
 How do we do it?
 And can we make it hurt less?
 The short answer to the last question is yes.
 Here’s the somewhat longer answer:

 Not just ink

-The term is believed to originate from the Polynesian tatau, meaning “to mark,” and Dictionary.com defines it as being “the act or practice of marking the skin with indelible patterns, pictures, legends, etc., by making punctures in it and inserting pigments.”
-A simple enough process, but the tattoo’s shapes, colors and position on the body, while simple in themselves, have been given incredibly deep meaning throughout time:
+The term is believed to originate from the Polynesian “tatau”, meaning “to mark,” and Dictionary.com defines it as being “the act or practice of marking the skin with indelible patterns, pictures, legends, etc., by making punctures in it and inserting pigments.”
+A simple enough process, but the tattoo’s shapes, colors, and position on the body, while simple in themselves, have compounded to hold incredibly deep meaning throughout time:

-In New Guinea, the swirly tattoos on a Tofi woman’s face detail her family lineage, while in Cambodia monks etch their religious beliefs in ink on their chests.
-The Japanese Yakuza’s spectacular patterns or the US gang member’s sprawling tattoos show affiliation, rank, even if the wearer has committed murder.
-The “Iceman” discovered in the Alps in 1991 is covered in tattoos, 85 percent of which line up with acupuncture points, says Dr. Lars Kurtak, world-renowned tattoo expert and anthropologist with the Repatriation Office of the National Museum of Natural History.
+In New Guinea, the swirly tattoos on a Tofi woman’s face detail her family lineage, while in Cambodia monks display religious beliefs etched in ink on their chests.
+The Japanese Yakuza’s spectacular patterns or the US gang member’s sprawling tattoos show affiliation, rank, or if the wearer has committed murder.
+The “Iceman” discovered in the Alps in 1991 is covered in tattoos, 85 percent of which line up with acupuncture points, says Dr. Lars Kurtak, world-renowned tattoo expert, and anthropologist with the Repatriation Office of the National Museum of Natural History.

 “He appeared to have terrible arthritis.
 [The tattoos were] so dark, they seemed to be repeated applications and some of them he could not reach on his own,” he notes.